Introduction

 Follow these tips to distinguish between needs and wants:

-• Track Your Spending:ย Keep a detailed log of all your expenses for at least a month.
+- Track Your Spending: Keep a detailed log of all your expenses for at least a month.

-• Ask Essential Questions:ย For each expense, ask yourself if you could survive or function without it.
+Analyze each expense to determine if it is a need or want. - Ask Essential Questions: For each expense, ask yourself if you could survive or function without it.

-• Prioritize Basic Needs:ย Ensure that your budget covers all essential living costs before considering any discretionary spending.
+If the answer is yes, it likely qualifies as a want. - Prioritize Basic Needs: Ensure that your budget covers all essential living costs before considering any discretionary spending.

-• Set Spending Limits:ย Allocate a certain percentage of your budget for wants.
+- Set Spending Limits: Allocate a certain percentage of your budget for wants.

-• Regularly Reassess:ย Review your budget monthly, as your needs and wants might change over time.
+This helps you enjoy life while keeping your finances intact. - Regularly Reassess: Review your budget monthly, as your needs and wants might change over time.

 Adjust your categorization accordingly.